sjanel/coincenter/README.md

 Some exchanges require that external addresses are validated prior to their usage in the API (*Kraken* and *Huobi* for instance).

 To ensure maximum safety, there are two checks performed by `coincenter` prior to all withdraw launches:
- - External address is not taken as an input parameter, by instead dynamically retrieved from the REST API `getDepositAddress` of the destination exchange
+ - External address is not taken as an input parameter, but instead dynamically retrieved from the REST API `getDepositAddress` of the destination exchange
- - Then retrieved deposit address is validated in `<DataDir>/secret/depositaddresses.json` which serves as a *portfolio* of trusted addresses
+ - By default (can be configured in `static/exchangeconfig.json`) deposit address is validated in `<DataDir>/secret/depositaddresses.json` which serves as a *portfolio* of trusted addresses

 Example: Withdraw 10000 XLM (Stellar) from Bithumb to Huobi:
 ```
 coincenter --withdraw 10000xlm,bithumb-huobi
 ```

-# Data files
-`coincenter` needs to have access to a `data` directory containing the following directories:
-- `cache`: Files containing cache data aiming to reduce external calls to some costly services.
-They are typically read at the start of the program, and flushed at the normal termination of the program, potentially with updated data retrieved dynamically during the run.
-It is not thread-safe: only one `coincenter` service should have access to it at the same time.
-- `secret`: contains all sensitive information and data such as secrets and deposit addresses.
-Do not share or publish this folder!
-- `static`: contains data which is not supposed to be updated regularly, typically loaded once at start up of `coincenter` and not updated automatically.

-## Secrets
-`<DataDir>/secret/secret.json` holds your private keys.
-Keep it safe, secret and never commit / push it.
-It is present in `.gitignore` (and `.dockerignore`) to avoid mistakes.
-`<DataDir>/secret/secret_test.json` shows the syntax.

-## Exchange config
-You can exclude currencies in the exchange configuration file `<DataDir>/static/exchangeconfig.json` (for instance: some unstable fiat currencies in binance).

 # Other examples